equinor/ert/docs/rst/manual/reference/queue.rst

   NUM_CPU 42

 Its meaning varies depending on context.
 For LSF it equates to the ``-n`` parameter.
-See more here https://www.ibm.com/support/knowledgecenter/SSWRJV_10.1.0/lsf_command_ref/bsub.n.1.html E.g., ``NUM_CPU 10`` can be understood as a way for a job to make sure it can execute on ``10`` processors.
+See more here https://www.ibm.com/support/knowledgecenter/SSWRJV_10.1.0/lsf_command_ref/bsub.n.1.html.
+E.g. ``NUM_CPU 10`` can be understood as a way for a job to make sure it can execute on ``10`` processors.
 This means that a higher number may *increase* wait times, since LSF might need to wait until resources are freed in order to allocate 10 processors.